Monique Holsey-Hyman

-Monique Holsey-Hyman is an American social worker, professor, and politician.
+Monique Holsey-Hyman (born November 10, 1965) is an American social worker, professor, and politician.
 Prior to her work in politics and academia, Holsey-Hyman worked as a social worker in New York City.
 She was a caseworker for the New York City Human Resources Administration, served as Director of the Intensive Care Management Program at the Steinway Child and Family Services Center of Queens, served as the Bronx Director of Case Management, and was the Center Director for the Community Healthcare Network.
 Holsey-Hyman also served as a consultant for Saint Vincent's Catholic Medical Centers, Brooklyn Hospital Center, and the New York City Housing Authority.

 Since 2018, she serves on the faculty at North Carolina Central University, as the assistant professor of social work, and formerly served on the faculty as an adjunct professor at Berkeley College and as the curriculum coordinator and special assistant to the Vice President of Academic Affairs for Retention and Recruitment at Shaw University.
 In 2022, Holsey-Hyman was appointed to the Durham City Council.

+In March 2023, Holsey-Hyman was accused of extortion.
+The North Carolina State Bureau of Investigation investigated the claims and, in September 2023, closed the investigation due to a lack of cooperation from the original complainants.

 Early life and education

-Holsey-Hyman is from the South Bronx in New York City.
+Holsey-Hyman was born and raised in the South Bronx in New York City.
+She is the daughter of Lee Belton Holsey and a granddaughter of Lee Holsey and Cornelius Carter Holsey.

+She graduated from Adlai E. Stevenson High School in 1982.
 In 1986, she graduated with a Bachelor of Science degree in human services and sociology from Binghamton University.
 In 1992, she earned a Master of Social Work degree from the Columbia University School of Social Work.
 She obtained a Doctor of Education degree in administration and leadership from Walden University in 2015 and completed certification to administer psychotherapy in 2005.
+She is a member of Alpha Kappa Alpha.